-Output at 8K resolution (8192 x 6372 pixels) these gorgeous 5″x4″ large format black & white negatives are exposed on Kodak TMAX100 film and processed in Ilfotec DD-X developer for the finest grain quality.
+Output at 8K resolution (8192 x 6372 pixels) these gorgeous 5″x4″ large format black & white negatives are exposed on Ilford Delta 100 film and processed in Ilfotec DD-X developer for the finest grain quality.
 For those who shoot digital but love making wet process silver halide photographic prints in the darkroom.

 Because of the niche nature of monochrome work negatives are output on demand, not ganged with other customer’s work.